SmartContractSecurity/SWC-registry/README.md

 # This registry is no longer actively maintained

+## New SWC entries have not not been added since 2020

 This registry has not been significantly updated since 2020, and is no longer actively maintained.
 While some maintenance may be done to enhance or clarify the status of the current content, and pointers will be added to new work that is maintained such as the
 [EEA EthTrust Security Levels Specification](https://entethalliance.org/specs/ethtrust-sl/), new SWCs are no longer being added,